radhikachakrawar/radhikachakrawar/README.md

 Hi there, my name is **Radhika Chakrawar** 👩‍💻

-   I am a passionate and self-motivated full-stack web developer with a strong foundation in front-end and back-end technologies including HTML, CSS, JavaScript, PHP, and MySQL.
-I enjoy building functional, user-friendly web applications with a focus on real-world problem-solving.
-Recently, I developed a dynamic PHP-based Form Builder system with email functionality using PHPMailer, showcasing my ability to design, code, and deploy complete web solutions.
+I am a passionate and self-motivated full-stack web developer with a strong foundation in HTML, CSS, JavaScript, PHP, MySQL, Bootstrap, React.js, React Native, and WordPress.
+I enjoy building functional, user-friendly applications and have recently developed a dynamic PHP-based Form Builder system with PHPMailer email integration, demonstrating my ability to design and deploy complete web solutions.

-I have hands-on experience with responsive design principles, database integration, and backend logic.
-I’m a quick learner, always eager to explore new tools and frameworks that enhance development efficiency.
-My approach to web development combines clean code, interactive UI/UX, and performance optimization.
-I am actively seeking opportunities to contribute to meaningful projects and grow as a developer in a collaborative and learning-focused environment.
+I have hands-on experience with responsive design, database integration, and backend development.
+I’m a quick learner who enjoys exploring new tools and frameworks to improve efficiency.
+My development approach focuses on clean code, interactive UI/UX, and performance optimization.
+I am actively seeking opportunities to contribute to impactful projects and grow in a collaborative environment.

 ---